 - In the US they have a bread product – King’s Hawaiian Sweet Rolls – which I LOVE, but can’t buy here in the UK, sadly.
-The closest I guess, would be brioche buns.
-I found a copycat recipe which I plan to try out and feedback on!
+The closest I guess would be brioche buns.
+I found a copycat recipe that I plan to try out and feedback on!

 I would love if you shared this on Pinterest – just use the button below.
 Your shares are how I grow and I am sincerely grateful every time you share something from my blog.
 You are welcome to follow me on Pinterest too where I share tons of great ideas and inspiration!